Delta police arrest 2 for alleged murder of army officer

 “As part of measures to forestall any further break down of law and order in any part of the State, I ordered that intensive raiding be carried out on suspected cultists hideouts by DPOs in their areas of responsibilities.

-“In compliance with these directives, the DPO ‘A’ Division Warri led combined teams of Police/Vigilante Patrol teams and carried out an intensive raid at Ogedengbe and Hausa quarters respectively.
+“In compliance with these directives, the DPO ‘A’ Division Warri led a combined team of Police/Vigilante Patrol teams and carried out intensive raid at Ogedengbe and Hausa quarters respectively.
 During the raid, twenty-one suspected cultists were arrested.

 “The State Anti-Cultism unit and the Command raiders squad also carried out raids in different parts of the state and arrested Nineteen suspected Cultists.”